wellloy1/wellloy1/README.md

 In learning of Rust now (It's awesome!).
 I'm mainly working on the backend/infrastructure side,
-but I have strong skills on the frontend as well.
+but I have strong skills in the frontend and graphic design as well.